RibosomeK/new_cvvc_generator/README.md

 The priority in "UNNEEDED" is higher.
 Which means alias in both "NEEDED" and "UNNEEDED" will be eliminated.
 Generated reclist will not include such an alias.

+---
+**All file encoding are utf-8, please try to not use other encoding**
+---

+---

 ### Reclist Style:
 2 mora means two words in a line, mora x is more than 2, specific length can be selected in Reclist Detail.